How to enroll in an FSA: A step-by-step guide

 Managing your FSA

-An FSA doesn't involve a lot of management.
-Once you've enrolled, you won't be able to make any changes for the year (except for with qualifying life events).
+Once you've enrolled in an FSA, you won't be able to make any changes for the year (except for with qualifying life events).

 However, there are a couple of important things to be mindful of:

-Aside from careful planning, the best way to avoid this common FSA pitfall is to stay on top of your receipts and balance.
+Aside from careful planning, the ideal way to avoid this common FSA pitfall is to stay on top of your receipts and balance.

 Making the most of your FSA

-An FSA can be a great way to supplement your health insurance as well as save some cash.
+An FSA can be a preferred way to supplement your health insurance as well as save some cash.

-On average, FSAs make it possible to save around 30% on eligible medical expenses.
-However, to really see those savings, you'll need to avoid forfeiting money at the end of the year.
+On average, FSAs can make it possible to save around 30% on eligible medical expenses.